bentles/Send/LearningMono/Ideas.md

 	- how do I implement this?
 		- kind of like an observable with a reference subject
 			- implement a multi observer with compare then any subject i can think of???
-			- implement an observer with a verify function
+			- OR implement an observer with a verify function

 	- need to iron out what emitting means
 		- can something emit forever?
 			- no but maybe it's just a subject that emits every single frame

-Door
+Door:
+	- toggle
+	- single use